MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-infrastructure.md

 ## Best practices

 * **Do**
     * Use naming conventions in Bicep files.
-This helps you find the issue in the Azure portal and track that back to the individual bicep file in your repository when your provision fails.
+This helps you find the issue in the Azure portal and track that back to the individual Bicep file in your repository when your provision fails.

-    * Mark all app params with `@secure()` in the bicep file.
+    * Mark all app params with `@secure()` in the Bicep file.
 Without this, these are leaked in the deployment **input logs**.

         ```bicep
         @secure()